OfficeDev/TrainingContent/O3651/O3651-6 Mobile/IOS/Lab.md

-Calling the O365 Microsoft Graph API with iOS
+Calling the O365 Microsoft Graph with iOS
 ======================================
 ## Overview

-The lab demonstrates how use an AzureAD account authenticate and the Microsoft Graph API to access Calendar Events from an iOS app.
+The lab demonstrates how use an AzureAD account authenticate and the Microsoft Graph to access Calendar Events from an iOS app.

 ## Objectives